pascallanger/DIY-Multiprotocol-TX-Module/docs/Flash_from_Tx.md

 For radios running ersky9x and OpenTX, there is an option to flash a precompiled firmware file to the multiprotocol module using the transmitter's Bootloader mode.

 ## Tools required
-* A compatible transmitter running an ersky9x bootloader v2.9 or newer.
-This is true for both OpenTX and ersky9x.
+* A compatible transmitter running an erskyTx bootloader v2.9 or newer.
+This is true for both OpenTX and erskyTx.
 * A precompiled multiprotocol firmware file (.hex for Atmega328p or .bin for STM32)
 * A **Flash from TX** bootloader installed on an Atmega328p or STM32 multiprotocol module
 * A means to get the firmware file onto the transmitter's SD card